15 mil dibujos

-15 mil dibujos ("15 Thousand Drawings") is a 1942 Chilean animated film of 35 millimeters made by the filmmakers Juan Carlos Trupp and Jaime Escudero Sanhueza.
+15 mil dibujos ("15 Thousand Drawings") is a 1942 Chilean animated 35mm film made by the filmmakers Juan Carlos Trupp and Jaime Escudero Sanhueza.
 It was filmed by Enrique Soto, and its music was performed by Chilean band Los Huasos Quincheros.
-15 mil dibujos is the third animated film made in Chile, after Transmisión del mando presidencial (1921) and Vida y milagros de Don Fausto (1924).
+15 mil dibujos was the third animated film made in Chile, after Transmisión del mando presidencial (1921) and Vida y milagros de Don Fausto (1924).
+Currently, a majority of the film is lost.

 Plot

-The story recounts the adventures of the condor anthropomorphous, Copuchita (whose name comes of the Chilean term "Copucha"), and his friends, the cougar dressed as a mapuche Manihuel, the rooster dressed as a huaso Ño Benhaiga, and a young woman named Clarita.
+The story recounts the adventures of the anthropomorphic condor Copuchita (whose name comes from the Chilean term "Copucha"), and his friends, the cougar dressed as a mapuche Manihuel, the rooster dressed as a huaso Ño Benhaiga, and a young woman named Clarita.